-Revenue from the sale of human plasma collected by ADMA BioCenters and plasma-derived medicinal products is recognized at the time of transfer of title and risk of loss to the customer, which occurs at either the time of shipment or at the time of delivery based upon the arrangement with the customer.
-Our revenues are substantially attributed to one customer.
-Revenue from license fees and research and development services rendered are recognized as revenue when the performance obligations under the terms of the license agreement have been completed.
-Deferred revenue of \$1,700,000 was recorded in the second quarter of 2013 as a result of certain research and development services to be provided in accordance with a license agreement and is recognized over the term of the license.
-Deferred revenue is amortized for a period of approximately 20 years or the life of the license agreement.
+Depending on the agreement with the customer, revenue from the sale of human plasma collected by ADMA BioCenters is recognized at the time of transfer of title and risk of loss to the customer, which usually occurs at the time of shipment.
+Revenue is recognized at the time of delivery if we retain the risk of loss during shipment.
+Our revenues are substantially attributable to one customer.
+Revenue from license fees and research and development services rendered are recognized as revenue when the performance obligations under the terms of the license agreement with Biotest AG have been completed.
+During the third quarter 2015, we recorded deferred revenue of \$1,500,000 in accordance with a license agreement payment we received related to the filing of our BLA with the FDA.
+Deferred revenue of \$1,700,000 was recorded in 2013 as a result of certain research and development services provided in accordance with a license agreement.
+Deferred revenue is recognized over the term of the license.
+Deferred revenue is amortized into income for a period of approximately 20 years, the term of the license agreement.